• Skip to main content

 2. While that’s cooking, whisk together the dressing in a separate bowl.

-3. Combine the quinoa, snap peas, and chickpeas in a bowl.
+3. Combine the quinoa, snap peas, chickpeas, almonds, and fresh herbs in a bowl.
 Drizzle the dressing on top, and stir until combined.

 side view of quinoa mixed with sugar snap peas and chickpeas on a counter